 Eigenmode solver analysis is useful for resonator design and it also allows estimation of filter stopband behavior where the higher order modes of a resonator may limit the selectivity of a filter.
 Conveniently, a 2-resonator Eigenmode solver analysis can be used for the design of the couplings of coupled-resonator bandpass filters.

 Mathematically: λ is an Eigenvalue of a square matrix A, if V x A = V x λ with V being a non-zero vector.

-Most users of EM simulation software who have used Eigenmode analysis will relate this analysis to resonators and even the 3D EM software help file may highlight that Eigenmode analysis is intended for resonances and quality factors.
-While this is perhaps the main application – Eigenmode analysis is certainly not limited to resonances and Q’s.
+Most users of EM simulation software who have used Eigenmode analysis will relate this analysis only to resonators and even the 3D EM software help file may highlight that Eigenmode solver analysis is intended for resonances and quality factors.
+While this is perhaps the main application – Eigenmode solver analysis is certainly not limited to resonances and Q’s.